pw398/pw398.github.io/_posts/2025-07-06-Latent-Dirichlet-Analysis-I-The-Math-of-LDA.md

 - A probability distribution over words to each topic.
   - e.g., a topic is represented 5% by "quantum", 2% by "teleport", and so on with regard to other words (perhaps thousands of them).

 Imagine a library where many books are strewn across the tables and floor, with no labels or organization.
 This collection of books represents our corpus.
 You need to create an algorithm to sort them into sections, but you do not know which categorizations exist beforehand.
 The books are our documents, the unknown categorizations are our topics, and the words are clues as to which topic a book belongs to.
-If a book has words like "experiment" and "hypothesis", the latent category corresponding to 'science' may be the one it predominantly belongs to; however, it will also belong many other categories with smaller probability (for many, much smaller), due to the fact that many words in our vocabular transcend particular categories.
+If a book has words like "experiment" and "hypothesis", the latent category corresponding to 'science' may be the one it predominantly belongs to; however, it will also belong many other categories with smaller (often much smaller) probability, due to the fact that many words in our vocabulary transcend a particular subject.

-To obtain distributions rather than crisp predictions, we need to follow a generative, Bayesian process, iteratively refining expectations.
+To obtain distributions rather than crisp predictions, we typically follow a generative, Bayesian process, iteratively refining expectations through sampling (though alternative methods exist).
 The term 'latent' refers to the fact that we are uncovering hidden structure, and 'Dirichlet' refers to the Dirichlet distribution, described below.

 # The Dirichlet Distribution

 Recall that the Beta distribution is dubbed the probability distribution for probabilities, because its values (and not just the associated probabilities) take on the range of $0$ to $1$.
 The Beta is a special case of the Dirichlet where $K$, the number of categories, is equal to $2$.
-The Dirichlet is an abstraction of the Beta, dubbed a "distribution over distributions", specifically with regard to categorical (Multinomial) data, as it obeys 'the simplex constraint' by generating probability vectors that sum to 1 for any discrete number of categories, serving as a prior for multiple multinomial distributions.
+The Dirichlet is an abstraction of the Beta, dubbed a "distribution over distributions", specifically with regard to categorical data, as it obeys 'the simplex constraint' by generating probability vectors that sum to 1 for any discrete number of categories, serving as a prior for multiple Multinomial distributions.

-For the mathematically inclined, the probability distribution/mass functions for the above-mentioned distributions are as follows; But I certainly don't expect you to extract a complete intuition from the mathematical formulas alone.
+The probability distribution/mass functions for the above-mentioned distributions are as follows, but I don't intend for you to extract a complete intuition from the formulas alone.

 **formula for Beta**